Baramulla district

-Baramulla district (or Varmul, in Kashmiri) is one of the 20 districts in the Indian-administered union territory of Jammu and Kashmir (J&K) in the disputed Kashmir region.
+Baramulla district (or Varmul, in Kashmiri 𑆮𑆫𑆳𑆲𑆩𑆷𑆬 and 𑠦𑠤𑠬𑠪𑠢𑠰𑠥 in Sharada and Dogra Akkhar Script) is one of the 20 districts in the Indian-administered union territory of Jammu and Kashmir (J&K) in the disputed Kashmir region.
 Baramulla town is the administrative headquarters of this district.
 The district covered an area of 4,588 km2 in 2001, but it was reduced to 4,243 km2 at the time of 2011 census.
 In 2016, the district administration said that the area was 4,190 km2.
 Muslims constitute about 98% of the population.